alttpo/sni/README.md

 SNI offers a [gRPC](https://grpc.io/) API as its primary means of communication with application clients.

-SNI also offers a compatibility `usb2snes` WebSockets server listening on port 8080.

 ## gRPC API Design Goals
 1. The gRPC protocol implemented by SNI is entirely **stateless**.